Windy City Bulls vs. Grand Rapids Gold - Game Highlights

 Check out the Windy City Bulls Statistics

-- Olbrich and McClung Notch 30-Point Performances, Windy City Stumbles in Grand Rapids - Windy City Bulls
+- Windy City Earns Redemption Victory over Grand Rapids - Windy City Bulls

-- Gold Set Franchise Record in 142-129 Win over the Bulls - Grand Rapids Gold
+- Gold Fall Short to Bulls 139-134 at Home - Grand Rapids Gold

-- Martin Named NBA G League Player of the Week - Raptors 905
+- Texas Acquires Emoni Bates in Trade with Delaware Blue Coats - Texas Legends

-- Long Island Falls To College Park 114-107 In Overtime Battle - College Park Skyhawks
+- Squadron Set to Hold Teddy Bear Toss During Sunday's Grinchmas Game - Birmingham Squadron

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.